baumlab/2021NAmericanHeatwave/README.md

 - data/streamflow_wildfires/watersheds/WSC_Basinsgdb/ [all files]
 - data/streamflow_wildfires/waterflow_2021/ [all files]

-The linear models are created in script 06_all_data_compiled.
+The linear models are created in script 06_all_data_compiled and visualized in 07_streamflow_visualization.
+01 to 04 scripts compile the data from online sources, are computer-intensive, and require local data storage.
-In order to easily run this script in isolation from other scripts we provide:
+In order to easily run the 06 and 07 scripts in isolation from other scripts we provide:

 *Intermediate data object*:
 - data/streamflow_wildfires/processed_data/xvar_streamflow.csv
+- data/streamflow_wildfires/processed_data/all_flow.csv

 ## Table 2